Graceland University Food Symposium

 What is Spirituality?

-Matt Frizzell (Dean of the Seminary) and I held an interfaith event on November 8, 2017, to discuss the question, "What is Spirituality?"
+Matt Frizzell (former Dean of the Seminary) and I held an interfaith event on November 8, 2017, to discuss the question, "What is Spirituality?"
 The event prompted campus and community members to reflect on the nature of spirituality, the variety of ways that people approach spirituality, and the role it plays in everyday life.

 While my research focuses largely on personal ontology, I have a sustained interest in areas the relate to other disciplines in addition to Philosophy.
 In addition to my work in metaphysics, I am also interested in issues in applied ethics, especially environmental ethics.
 I am particularly interested in evaluating how religious communities should respond to the environmental problems that we currently face.
 I consider how Christians could, and should, use their theological and doctrinal resources to motivate environmental concern and environmental action.
 I worked for several years as a research assistant for Robert McKim in the Department of Religion to assist with his recent projects on the relationship between religious traditions and environmental concern as well as religious diversity and the attitudes of religious practitioners toward outsiders.
 I had the privilege of working with Prof. McKim about several of his projects, including 'On Comparing Religions in the Anthropocene' and an edited volume, Religious Perspectives on Religious Diversity.